City-of-Bloomington/example-playbooks/README.md

 # Ansible Playbooks

-Configuring a machine to host services can be challenging.
-These playbooks are an attempt to codify and automate the processes we use at the City of Bloomington.
+This project is a sandbox and staging ground for our ansible roles and playbooks.
+These playbooks codify and automate the processes we use at the City of Bloomington to configure machines and hosted services.

 Ansible is a configuration management system.
-For more information about Ansible, see:
+For more information about ansible, see:

 http://www.ansible.com/how-ansible-works

 The primary machine used to issue those commands is called the control machine.
-Hosts are the remote machines that you configure with Ansible.
+Hosts are the remote machines that you configure with ansible.
 For more details about terms, see here:

 http://docs.ansible.com/ansible/glossary.html

-To use Ansible, you'll need a *nix based control machine/server that is used to configure and deploy any number of hosts and services.
+To use ansible, you'll need a *nix based control machine/server that is used to configure and deploy any number of hosts and services.
 We have a dedicated server for this (ansible), but it is also possible to configure your local machine to be the control.

-## Installing Ansible on control machine
+## Installing ansible on control machine

 Up-to-date details for installing an ansible control machine are available here: